|

 Commentary James Cahalan, Great Hatred, Little Room, The Irish Historical Novel (1983), describes Jim Phelans And Blackthorns (London: Nicholson & Watson 1944), concerning episodes during the 1920s quoting; when the fanatic[s used] rifles, revolvers, shot-guns, old swords, and Blackthorns (p.7) [133].

-Seamus Phelan [extract from biography-in-progress], in Books Ireland (Nov.
+Seamus Phelan [extract from biography-in-progress by his son], in Books Ireland (Nov.
 2007): James Leo Phelan was born in Ireland at the close of the 19th century and spent his early years in the village of Inchicore, now a part of the sprawling conurbation that is Dublin.
 A father who had travelled extensively and a mother who constantly recited fairy stories combined, with a natural wanderlust, to nurture a child with a unique vision of his world; a world where change was the only constant he yearned.
 This was further fuelled, in no small part, by the romantic sounds, smells and sights of the horse pulled cargo boats that were untethered at the mouth of the Grand Canal and set free to deliver their wares to, according to the young Phelan, exotic places around the world such as Guatemala.
-From an early age this imagery prompted Jim to escape from home repeatedly, stowing away beneath tarpaulins only to be discovered, disembarked at the nearest convenient point and returned to his despairing parents by equally despairing policemen. […] (p.246; also given in Wikipedia as author-entry [for full text, go online; accessed 19.08.2008].)
+From an early age this imagery prompted Jim to escape from home repeatedly, stowing away beneath tarpaulins only to be discovered, disembarked at the nearest convenient point and returned to his despairing parents by equally despairing policemen. […] (p.246; also given in Wikipedia as author-entry [See full text online; accessed 19.08.2008].)

 [ top ]